guy-dar/stallion/README.md

 ### References
 Select a reference and double click `/` (slash).
-If it is identified as a reference by Stallion, it will try to resolve it in two steps:
+If it is identified as a reference by Stallion, it tries to resolve it in two steps:
-1. Stallion will send a request to [CrossRef](https://www.crossref.org/).
-If the reference was identified correctly Stallion will present article metadata.
+1. Stallion sends a request to [CrossRef](https://www.crossref.org/).
+If the reference is identified correctly, Stallion will present article metadata.

-* After metadata was extracted, Stallion sends a request to [Semantic Scholar](https://www.semanticscholar.org/).
-If the record is found, an abstract will soon appear.
+2. After metadata is extracted, Stallion sends a request to [Semantic Scholar](https://www.semanticscholar.org/).
+If the record is found, an abstract appears soon after.

 ![Reference Resolution](docs/contents/images/get_abstract.gif)